CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-03.md

 Responsible AI is a governance framework that documents how a specific organization is addressing the challenges around artificial intelligence (AI) from both an ethical and legal point of view.
 Resolving ambiguity about where responsibility lies if something goes wrong is an important driver for responsible AI initiatives.

-**Principles of responsible AI**: AI and the machine learning models that support it should be comprehensive, explainable, ethical and efficient.
+**Principles of responsible AI**: AI and the machine learning models that support it should be comprehensive, explainable, ethical, and efficient.

  - Comprehensiveness – Comprehensive AI has clearly defined testing and governance criteria to prevent machine learning from being hacked easily.
- - Explainable AI is programmed to describe its purpose, rationale and decision-making process in a way that can be understood by the average end user.
+ - Explainable AI is programmed to describe its purpose, rationale, and decision-making process in a way that can be understood by the average end user.
  - Ethical AI initiatives have processes in place to seek out and eliminate bias in machine learning models.
  - Efficient AI is able to run continually and respond quickly to changes in the operational environment.